-It’s that time of year once again, when retailers rub their hands with glee at the increasingly frantic Christmas shoppers darting in and out of stores and loading their online shopping baskets ready for next day delivery.
+It’s that time of year once again!
+Retailers rub their hands with glee at the increasingly frantic Christmas shoppers darting in and out of stores.
+Customers load their online shopping baskets ready for next day delivery.
 But what if you could sit watching your favourite winter drama, complete with blanket and a cup of tea, and do your shopping directly from the adverts you see on the TV?
 What if that gadget you saw from your favourite brand was one click away on YouTube?
 Didn’t anyone tell you about shoppable marketing?
 Well, this week OTB has a treat for you…

 What Is It?